Priyanka-Sodhi/Tic-Tac-Toe-Game/README.md

 A C++ Program to play tic-tac-toe.

 A Two players game.
-This game can be played optimally by both sides
+This game can be played optimally by both sides.